 Once the download is complete, you can now find that the file xinetd.conf is in the /user/home directory of your local machine.

 To download multiple files with SFTP, use the mget command.
 To download all files in a directory called /etc that have the .conf extension to your current working directory, you will use the following command:

 After the download, you can find all *.conf files in /user/home directory of your local machine.

-To copy a file from the local machine (SFTP connected) to the remote server use the get command.
-The syntax of get command is
+To copy a file from the local machine to the remote server, we’ll use the get command again.
+In this case, the syntax of get command will be:

 get file.txt /RemoteDirectory

 To move the file example.txt from a local machine to the remote machine, enter the following command: